Interim Editor in Chief

 Peter van Riel: Born and raised in the Netherlands (Indonesian mother, Dutch father), living in Elst near Arnhem.
 Studied Anthropology and Indonesian Language and Culture in Nijmegen, Leiden and Bandung.
 From 1992 till now working for Pelita Foundation and also as publisher at Maasland Publishers.
 Traveling to Indonesia every year since 1987.
-Founded Latitudes Media together with Emma, Erik and Gerard.
+Founder of Latitudes Media.
 Very fond of Americana and Nasi Pecel.

 Gerard Nass: Since 2000 I’m a regular visitor of Indonesia and I have been involved in Latitudes the last 5 years.
 My special interests are the Win+ projects.
 Corporate social responsibility is becoming more important and we enable the transition of knowledge and means for people who cannot acquire this independently.

 One of our current projects involves the adaptation of instruction for the use of computers and Internet for disabled and people.
 In this project we translate the ‘educational material’ which was developed in the Netherlands, for youngsters with a work disability in Indonesia.

 Emma Kwee was Editor in Chief for 3 years.
 She has left Latitudes.nu in 2013.